 13. Continual updates and software issues

-You are going to want an intranet solution that can be easily updated and will have minimal usability issues.
+You are going to want an intranet portal for employees that can be easily updated and will have minimal usability issues.
 The point of implementing an intranet 2.0 is to move away from the static intranets of the past, but it can be challenging to find an intranet that will remain updated and relevant for your company.
-Google intranet solutions might be interesting for you to check out.
+Intranets that integrate with Google might be interesting for you to check out.
 There could also be bugs in the software that you will have to deal with, which is fine.
 But if you end up choosing a system full of it, your employees won’t adopt the system.
 If you can’t find an employee intranet software that supports and conducts regular updates as well as offers solid customer support and satisfaction, you may want to think twice about the purchase.